perfectproducts/usd_templates/src/introduction.md

 # Introduction

 <img src="./assets/img/synctwinlogo.png" width="10%" height="10%">
+* WORK IN PROGRESS*

 - What is the Industrial Metaverse
 - The role of OpenUSD in the Industrial Metaverse.
 - The importance of templating and standardizing assets.
 - Workflows and the Digital Twin Operator
 - The SyncTwin Omniverse App